 Lion's Mane Mushroom Neurogenesis Benefits

 Neurogenesis refers to the growth of new nerves and brain cells.
-A few decades back, scientists thought that our brain cells could never grow once we have reached adulthood.
-Cut to the modern day, research has shown that our brain cells are incredibly adaptable.
+Scientists thought our brain cells could never grow after adulthood a few decades ago.
+But, cut to the modern day, research has shown that our brain cells are incredibly adaptable.

-Now even natural supplements like lion's mane mushroom extract have taken center stage due to their ability to stimulate neuron regeneration.
-So, then what are lion's mane nerve growth benefits?
+Natural supplements like Lion's mane organic mushroom powder have taken center stage due to their ability to stimulate neuron regeneration.
+So, then what are Lion's mane nerve growth benefits?

-Lion's mane mushroom extract neurogenesis benefits(1) seem to aid in:
+Lion's mane mushroom extract neurogenesis benefits(1) seem to aid in the following: